zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     = \bm{\sigma_t} \frac{k}{n} \Bigg( C_r \Big(z_x, Z, \cos{\theta_x} \Big) - C_r \Big(z_y, Z, \cos{\theta_y} \Big) \Bigg).
 $$

-What the Equation 36 tells us is that we should evaluate the optical depth integral twice (in the same direction, along the entire ray, from 0 to \\(\infty\\)), at the start and at the end of the interval, and subtract the results to "clip" the ray.
+What Equation 36 tells us is that we should evaluate the optical depth integral twice (in the same direction, along the entire ray, from 0 to \\(\infty\\)), at the start and at the end of the interval, and subtract the results to "clip" the ray.

 It is interesting to contemplate the physical meaning of optical depth and the Chapman function.
 Generally speaking, the value of a line integral of density (such as given by \\(\bm{\tau} / \bm{\sigma_t}\\)) corresponds to mass.
 Therefore, the integral